nicolasdasriaux/practical-immutability/practical-immutability-2.md

 * An **expression** evaluates to a value
   - Value can be directly assigned to a `final` variable
-  - Expressions, when _pure_, do not cause any side-effect
+  - Expressions, when _pure_ :innocent:, do not cause any side-effect
 * An **instruction** does something and has no value
   - Instructions always cause side-effects